polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/upgrade-a-running-network.md

 5. Click **file upload**, then select or drag and drop the compact and compressed WebAssembly file—`node_template_runtime.compact.compressed.wasm`—that you generated for the runtime.

-   For example, navigate to the `target/release/wbuild/node-template-runtime` directlroy and select `node_template_runtime.compact.compressed.wasm` as the file to upload.
+   For example, navigate to the `target/release/wbuild/node-template-runtime` directory and select `node_template_runtime.compact.compressed.wasm` as the file to upload.

 6. Leave the **weight** parameter with the default of `0`.